sabirdvd/sunshineatnoon.github.io/_posts/2015-9-23-Use-scrapy-to-scrape-Amazon.md

 	class Tutorial1Pipeline(object):
 	    def process_item(self, item, spider):
 	        return item
 The default code already define a function process_item, this is where we do all the processes to an Item.
+But before that, we need to do some initialization work such as create database and table.
+So we implement two functions in the __init__ function of the pipeline class: setupDBCon() and createTables().
+The first one is used to create a sqlite database and the second one is used to create a table called Amazon.
+Usually in any database, we need to check if a table already exsits before we create it.
+If the table does exist, we need to drop it first and create it again.
+So here comes the initialization code:

+    def __init__(self):
+        self.setupDBCon()
+        self.createTables()

+    def setupDBCon(self):
+        self.con = sqlite3.connect('/home/xuetingli/Documents/python-projects/scrapy/amazon/test.db')
+        self.cur = self.con.cursor()

+    def createTables(self):
+        self.dropAmazonTable()
+        self.createAmazonTable()

+    def dropAmazonTable(self):
+        #drop amazon table if it exists
+        self.cur.execute("DROP TABLE IF EXISTS Amazon")

 To keep the code neat, I will use a single function storeInDb to store the item in sqlite database, so the process_item function looks like this:

     def process_item(self, item, spider):
         self.storeInDb(item)